lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 </div>
 Notice that, for our simple example, k / n = 63 / 100 = 0.63, which is exactly equal to the maximum likelihood from figure 2.2.

 Maximum likelihood estimates have many desirable statistical properties.
 It is worth noting, however, that they will not always return accurate parameter estimates, even when the data is generated under the actual model we are considering.
 In fact, ML parameters can sometimes be biased.
 To understand what this means, we need to introduce two new concepts: bias and precision.
 Imagine that we were to simulate datasets under some model A with parameter a.
 For each simulation, we then used ML to estimate the parameter $\hat{a}$ for the simulated data.
 The precision of our ML estimate tells us how different, on average, each of our estimated parameters $\hat{a_i}$ are from one another.
 Precise estimates are estimated with less uncertainty.
 Bias, on the other hand, measures how close our estimates $\hat{a_i}$ are to the true value $a$.
-If our ML parameter estimate is biased, then the average of the $\hat{a_i}  will differ from the true value $a$.
+If our ML parameter estimate is biased, then the average of the $\hat{a_i}$  will differ from the true value $a$.
 It is not uncommon for ML estimates to be biased in a way that depends on sample size, so that the estimates get closer to the truth as sample size increases, but can be quite far off when the number of data points is small compared to the number of parameters being estimated.

 In our example of lizard flipping, we estimated a parameter value of $\hat{p} = 0.63$.
 This is different from 0.5 – which was our expectation under the null hypothesis.
 So is this lizard fair?
 Or, alternatively, can we reject the null hypothesis that $p=0.5$?
 To evaluate this, we need to use model selection.

-### The likelihood ratio test
+### Section 2.3b: The likelihood ratio test

 Model selection involves comparing a set of potential models and using some criterion to select the one that provides the “best” explanation of the data.
 Different approaches define “best” in different ways.
 I will first discuss the simplest, but also the most limited, of these techniques, the likelihood ratio test.
 Likelihood ratio tests can only be used in one particular situation: to compare two models where one of the models is a special case of the other.
 This means that model A (the simpler model with fewer parameters) is exactly equivalent to the more complex model B with parameters restricted to certain values.
 For example, perhaps model B has parameters x, y, and z that can take on any values.
 Model A is the same as model B but with parameter z fixed at 0.
 That is, A is the special case of B when parameter z = 0.
 This is sometimes described as model A is nested within model B, since every possible version of model A is equal to a certain case of model B, but model B also includes more possibilities.